 Here are some of the best audio drama podcasts to listen to this year…

-One of the better known podcast audio dramas on the web right now, We’re Alive consists of a total of 166 episodes across 4 seasons.
+One of the better-known podcast audio dramas on the web right now, We’re Alive, consists of a total of 166 episodes across four seasons.
 The post-apocalyptic audio drama follows a group of survivors as they struggle to make their way through a zombie apocalypse.

 The drama originally aired on iTunes in 2009 and introduced its last season in 2014.
 The compiled season version of the show is now available through Wayland Productions.

-A drama podcast produced by the creators of Pacific Northwest Stories, and hosted by Alex Reagan, the Black Tapes is a spin-off drama following a protagonist, Dr Richard Strand.
+An audio drama podcast produced by the creators of Pacific Northwest Stories and hosted by Alex Reagan, the Black Tapes is a spin-off drama following a protagonist, Dr Richard Strand.

 The Podcast eventually becomes an exploration of these cases.

 Uniquely presented as a series of audio drivers by a truck driver as she searches throughout America for a wife she had assumed was dead.
 During her journey, she encounters everyone from murderers who aren’t entirely human to towns lost in time.

 This supernatural horror, mystery, and drama podcast is brimming with unique experiences to explore and fantastic visuals.